Airports Council International: Economics

 ACI encourages its member airports to improve operational and cost efficiency to moderate the cost of flying, mitigate capacity shortfalls and create sufficient rates of return.

 Security

 ACI has formulated policy positions on security issues that guide the organization and member airports.

 IT

 All of the ACI IT initiatives are coordinated through the ACI World Airport IT Standing Committee, constituted by people from airports and business partners and aims to reformulate recommended practices and develop guidelines, benchmarking and training materials.

 Environment

-ACI develops initiatives to reduce environmental impacts while supporting economic and social benefits.
+Airports Council International develops initiatives to reduce environmental impacts while supporting economic and social benefits.
 It created tools to help airports calculate their greenhouse gas emissions.

 As one of the founding members of the Air Transport Action Group (ATAG), ACI, along with other trade associations, is part of a coalition of aviation industry experts focusing on sustainable development issues.
 ATAG defines common positions on issues to make contributions to the industry and governmental consultation processes.